MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 The next step in the migration process for Contoso is to migrate their persistent virtual machines to Windows Virtual Desktop.
 To do this, they navigate back to the Azure Migrate: Server Migration job they created at the beginning of the process.

-- Contoso starts by selecting discover in the Azure Migrate: Server Migration tools
+- Contoso starts by selecting **Discover** in the Azure Migrate: Server Migration tools.

   ![Azure Migrate: Server Migration Discover](./media/contoso-migration-rds-to-wvd/wvd-persistent-discover.png) _Figure 15: Discovering a server migration._

 - Next they convert an appliance in their environment that's going to manage the replication of the machines to WVD.
-They ensure that the target region is set to East US 2 where their WVD environment as been created.
+They ensure that the target region is set to `East US 2`, where their WVD environment as been created.

   ![Create appliance for managing the replication](./media/contoso-migration-rds-to-wvd/wvd-persistent-appliance.png) _Figure 16: Converting an appliance._